 **Helpful tips and common mistakes

-The great thing about this dish is that even though you have to marinade the chicken, it's only for 30 minutes, meaning this can all be made in 45 minutes!
+The great thing about this Asian fried chicken with chili sauce is that even though you have to marinate the chicken, it's only for 30 minutes, meaning this can all be made in 45 minutes!